-There is no hard rule on how many times to send these promotional emails.
-Just don’t send them every time or you’ll come off as spammy and untrustworthy.
-If you're promoting good products once a month, you’re only providing value to subscribers who need them.
+There’s no hard rule on how many times to send promotional emails.
+Just don’t send them every time you have a promo or you’ll come off as spammy and untrustworthy.
+If you’re promoting good products once a month, you’re only providing value to subscribers who need them.

 Find relevant search terms

 If you’re promoting an offer through a blog post, research which keywords someone might use in a search engine to find an answer to a related problem.
 Google Ads Keyword Planner is a great tool that can help.
 (It’s free to use, but you’ll need to create an account.)